Latest

 WHERE indexrelid::regclass::text ~ 'bm25';

-• View detailed index information
+• View detailed index structure (output is truncated for display)

 SELECT bm25_dump_index('products_search_idx');